Kazumi565/FileMonitorSystem/README.md

 ---

+## Current Issues

+- **Status Command**: The `status` command is not working as intended and may not accurately reflect changes in the monitored files.
+We are actively investigating this issue and working on a fix.
+-

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.